tungstenfabric/tf-devstack/ansible/README.md

 Then use the IP:Port/login/password displayed at the end of the output produced by run.sh

 ## Known issues
+- For CentOS Linux only.
+If the vrouter agent does not start after installation, this is probably due to an outdated version of the Linux kernel.
+Update your system kernel to the latest version (yum update -y) and reboot your machine
 - Deployment scripts are tested on CentOS 7 / Ubuntu 16.04 and AWS / Virtualbox
 - Occasional errors prevent deployment of Kubernetes on a VirtualBox machine, retry can help
 - One or more of Tungsten Fabric containers are in "Restarting" status after installation,